w3c/wai-website/pages/standards-guidelines/index.zh-hans.md

 title: W3C 可访问性标准概述  # Do not translate "title:".
 Do translate the text after "title:".
 nav_title: "标准/指南" # A short title that is used in the navigation
 lang: zh-hans
+last_updated: 2024-02-29  # Keep the date of the English version

+translation:
   last_updated: 2024-11-07   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
 - name: "安佳"
   link: "https://github.com/anjia"
 - name: "heybran"